Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: Introduction

 The new scheme is designed to be implemented as an extension of the classic weakly-compressible schemes.
-The advantage of this is that these are relatively easy to implement, boundary conditions may be easily enforced, and there are different of well-established schemes that may be used.
+The advantage of this is that these are relatively easy to implement, boundary conditions may be easily enforced, and there are several well-established schemes that may be used.
 Although we have not done so in this manuscript, it is important to note that this approach may also be employed for solid mechanics problems where the artificial speed of sound is usually very large.

 The new scheme can be adapted to any WCSPH formulation which uses a density or pressure evolution equation based on a continuity equation.
-We demonstrate the scheme with both the classic WCSPH formulation~\cite{sph:fsf:monaghan-jcp94} as well as the EDAC scheme~\cite{edac-sph:cf:2019}.
+We demonstrate the scheme with the EDAC scheme~\cite{edac-sph:cf:2019}.
 We note that it can be easily applied to other schemes like the $\delta$-SPH.
 We show how our scheme can be used to obtain steady state solutions, although this is not particular to the new scheme and can be easily performed for a variety of other schemes.
 Obtaining steady state solutions in the context of SPH simulations is useful in different contexts.
 For example, in the case of the impulsively started flow past a complex geometry, an initial potential flow solution is useful and this may be easily obtained using this approach.

 In this manuscript we provide a new formulation as compared to the work of \cite{sph:acisph:cpc:2017}, explore several important details for the implementation of the scheme, and more importantly provide a high-performance, open source implementation of the scheme.
-Our implementation uses the open source PySPH framework~\cite{PR:pysph:scipy16} and all the code related to the manuscript is available at \url{https://gitlab.com/pypr/dtsph}.
-In order to facilitate reproducible research, this entire manuscript is completely reproducible and every figure in this paper is automatically generated~\cite{pr:automan:2018}.
+Our implementation uses the open source PySPH framework~\cite{pysph2020, PR:pysph:scipy16} and all the code related to the manuscript is available at \url{https://gitlab.com/pypr/dtsph}.
+In order to facilitate reproducible research, this entire manuscript is completely reproducible and every figure in this paper is automatically generated using \texttt{automan}~\cite{pr:automan:2018}.